bmax121/APatch/README.md

 ## Security Alert

-The **SUPERKEY** has higher privileges than root access.
+The **SuperKey** has higher privileges than root access.
-Weak or compromised keys can result in unauthorized control of your device.
+Weak or compromised keys can lead to unauthorized control of the device.
 It is critical to use robust keys and safeguard them from exposure to maintain the security of your device.

 ## Translation

 To help translate APatch or improve existing translations, please use [Weblate](https://hosted.weblate.org/engage/apatch/).
 PR of APatch translation is no longer accepted, because it will conflict with Weblate.

 <div align="center">